myConsciousness/atproto.dart/packages/at_uri/README.md

   </a>
 </p>

 <p align="center">
-  <b>Provide Standard AT Uri Supported By AT Protocol to Dart/Flutter 🎯</b>
+  <b>Core library for parsing AT URI in the AT Protocol standard 🦋</b>
 </p>

 ---